Start9Labs/documentation/source/support/concepts.rst

 * Upgrade your Embassy software to future versions
 * Manage the data of each installed service

-Embassy OS is a forked branch of the Buster Lite version of Raspberry Pi OS.
+EmbassyOS is a forked branch of the Buster Lite version of Raspberry Pi OS.
 Start9 Labs augmented this base operating system to include:

 * a custom application management layer specialized for installing, running, and backing up .s9pk packaged services
 * a layer responsible for Embassy specific operations, such as Tor, Backups, and Notifications